Thomas-mcinally/advent-of-code/README.md

 ## Todo
 - Add tests
-- Add github actions that build and test code
+- Add github action that builds and tests code
 - Improved folder structure and refactor code to be professional
+    - Add makefiles so that build instructions are all in code ?
 - Get feedback from experienced C developer
 - Redo in C++ to see main differences?